vnotex/vnote/src/resources/docs/shortcuts_en.md

 Toggle the Tools panel.
 - `F`
 Popup the opened notes list of current split window.
 Within this list, pressing the sequence number in front of each note could jump to that note.
+- `A`
+Popup the attachments list of current note.
 - `X`
 Close current tab.
 - `J`